Leadwerks/Documentation/editor.md

 [Console](console.md): The console in the bottom panel provides program information including logs, warnings, and errors.
 It also provides a text input field you can use to execute commands with Lua script.

-**Side Bar**: This left-side bar contains buttons to select a mouse tool.
+**Left-side Bar**: This left-side bar contains buttons to select a mouse tool.
 The bottom of the bar also includes buttons to open the [videos](videos.md) and log into your Leadwerks account.

-**Side Panel**: This right-side panel contains a tab control that lets you switch between several sub-panels.
+**Right-side Panel**: This right-side panel contains a tab control that lets you switch between several sub-panels.

 - [Project](assetbrowser.md): The **Project** tab displays your game's directory, and lets you view files and navigate through the project folders.